mlmatth1/ud036_StarterCode/README.md

 # Movie Trailer website.

-Ths is a movie trailer website that will a list of my favorite movies.
-It will load a list of movie poster images and allow you to view it's trailers by clicking on the poster image.
+Movie Trailer Website will load a list of movie images and allow you to view it's trailer by clicking on its poster image.

 ## Getting Started